Adellica/chicken-mobile/README.md

 # [Chicken Scheme] on Android

-This template of Makefiles that:
+This is a set of makefiles for the NDK that:

 * Builds [Chicken Scheme] as a dynamic library using just `ndk-build`
 * Builds `csi` for debugging/testing